asare-keith/GROUP-PROJECT/README.md

 # GROUP-PROJECT
-This is a simple to-do list web app created by a team Ashesi students.
+This is a simple to-do list web app created by a team of Ashesi students.